anotheruser548/streetfighter/readme.txt

 else check again in project properties select your platform for mine it was x64. repeat the above steps then run again it should work thanks!!!!!!!

+I used sprite sheets from the internet this was a very fun project in which i learned a bit of motion graphics with code plus concepts like multi-threading **)